ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 Base class for maintaining global application state.
 It is first to be created when the application starts and the last to get destroyed.

-#### Can you use the Application class for global mutable state?
+#### You have a few variables that need to hold state and be used within your entire app.
+Would you store them in the Application class?

-The application object is not guaranteed to stay in memory forever, it will get killed so don’t use mutable state inside it because it will get wiped.
+The application object is not guaranteed to stay in memory forever, it will get killed so don’t use mutable state inside it.

 #### What is a Context?